rossgk2/sign-doc-reuploader/README.md

 ## Miscellaneous documentation

-### Forwarding to localhost with ngrok

-Since the Angular app uses OAuth, it is necessary to provide the URL that will point to the Angular webserver to the OAuth API.
-Obviously it won't work to send "localhost:\<port\>" to the OAuth API.
-(The OAuth API is decoupled from whatever machine the webserver runs on, so there is no shared notion of locality.
-Even if they weren't decoupled, this would be invalid syntax).

-Is it even possible to obtain a global URL that points to a locally hosted webserver?
-It turns out that if we use ngrok, it is. ngrok is a command line tool that provides a globally available URL that forwards to a locally running webserver.

-To install ngrok on Windows:
-1. Follow step 2 of this installation guide and install the Chocolatey package manager.
-Use the "Individual" installation.
-This will involve typing commands in an instance of Windows PowerShell that has admin privileges.
-2. Open the regular Windows command prompt and execute `choco install ngrok`.
-3. In your browser, go to the ngrok website and create an ngrok account.
-4. In the Windows command prompt, execute `ngrok config add-authtoken <token>`, as is suggested on the home page of your ngrok account.

-After installing ngrok, here is how you obtain the global URL that forwards to localhost:
-1. Start the Angular webserver with `ng serve --disableHostCheck true`.
-2. Assuming that `<port>` is the port on which the Angular webserver runs, execute `ngrok http <port> --host-header="localhost:<port>"`.
-This command may take a while to execute.
-After it does, the global URL is the one to the left of the -> in the row of text labeled by "Forwarding".

 ### Redirecting via the `hosts` file

 1. Add the line `127.0.0.1 some.url` to the Windows `hosts` file, which is in the directory `C:\Windows\System32\drivers\etc`. `localhost` is really just an alias for 127.0.0.1, so this line specifies that http://some.url should be forwarded to http://localhost.
 (To edit the `hosts` file, open a text editor with admin priveleges and then use the File > Open menu to open `hosts`).